amitu/dutils/docs/form_handler.rst

         ),
     )

-The URL to be redirected is variable
+The URL To Be Redirected Is Variable
 ------------------------------------

 Sometimes when lets say you created a new object, and user should be redirected